Validation of Metanorma XML output

 The specified file indicated in the

-command does not exist.NoteIt is important to note that "block comments" (comments delimited by
+includecommand does not exist.NoteIt is important to note that "block comments" (comments delimited by

-) do not comment out theinclude
+////) do not comment out theincludecommand.If an

-command will still be processed and the contents included in the commented out text.
+includecommand is given in a block comment, theincludecommand will still be processed and the contents included in the commented out text.
 This means that if the included file does not exist, the "missing include file" error will be raised, as Metanorma is more strict in enforcing the existence of included files than a typical AsciiDoc processor.To prevent bad includes from aborting execution, either:

 -